 Levinas’s ideas about the Other provide a perfect basis on which to build a community that is tolerant and diverse.
 To people outside of our campus community, BYU does not seem very diverse; rather, because most members of the BYU community are LDS, BYU seems homogeneous.
 However, this is not the case.
 BYU students, faculty, and employees come from all over the country and even from all over the world, and there is an incredible diversity of backgrounds, interests, and experiences among these community members.
 These individuals have had experiences and developed diversity through their participation in missions, study abroad programs, on-campus service initiatives, and other worthwhile organizations and programs.
 Their lives and endeavors exemplify Walt Whitman’s exclamation in his poem “Give Me the Splendid, Silent Sun”: “O such for me!
 O an intense life!
 O full to repletion, and varied!”1

 If there is any homogeneity at BYU, it is a homogeneity that we believe extends well beyond the bounds of the university’s campus to include and encompass the whole world.
-We believe that we are all children of God, that we have the same Heavenly Father and therefore have an obligation to treat one another with love and respect, or with charity, which is the Christian theological version of Levinas’ philosophical concept of acknowledging the Other.
-As we charitably and respectfully acknowledge the Other, we can promote tolerance and diversity without our campus community.
+We believe that we are all children of God, that we have the same Heavenly Father and therefore have an obligation to treat one another with love and respect, or with charity, which is the Christian theological version of Levinas’s philosophical concept of acknowledging the Other.
+As we charitably and respectfully acknowledge the Other, we can promote tolerance and diversity within our campus community.
 I learned as a junior in high school that being willing to open one’s heart and one’s mind to that which is unfamiliar or unknown—to the Other—can be incredibly enriching and rewarding.
 As we embrace the possibilities of our responsibility to the Other, we have the opportunity to learn and grow.
 Unsurprisingly, I think some lines from Elizabeth Barrett Browning’s poem “Aurora Leigh” express my feelings most effectively: